HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/3 How to use.md

 Remember, there's no single "right way" to become a ham radio operator.
 Some people prefer to get their license first and then learn through hands-on experience, while others enjoy understanding every concept before taking the exam.
 Both approaches are valid!
 This HamBook is designed to support you regardless of your chosen path.

 Whether you're preparing for your exam or using this as a post-license reference, we're glad you're here and look forward to having you join the amateur radio community!

+---

+The next chapter covers the practical side of getting licensed — license classes, exam sessions, fees, renewal, and what happens after you pass.